 The C.P.
 Alexander Award was established by the North American Dipterists Society during a special meeting at the 3rd International Congress of Dipterology in Guelph, Ontario, Canada, in 1994.
+Since that time, in 2023, the name of the society was changed to the Dipterists Society.
 This award was conceived “to recognize the greatest living North American dipterist” and, as a lifetime award, can only be held by a single dipterist at a time.
 Charles P. Alexander (1889–1981) was a North American dipterist of legendary status, having published over 1000 scientific papers and described nearly 12,000 species of flies (mostly crane flies, superfamily Tipuloidea), and hence the award was named in his honor.
 Details about the current holder and past recipients of the C.P.
 Alexander Award are given below.

 Prof. Stephen A. Marshall of the University of Guelph, Canada, was selected in March 2018 as the third recipient of the C.P.
 Alexander Award in recognition of his outstanding contributions to dipterology.
 The announcement of this award and a brief profile of Steve's accomplishments in dipterology were made in the Fly Times issue 60.
 Steve's award reads: